 - Allow the cake to cool completely.

-- When the cake is cooled, combine all the icing ingredients, start with 1 tbsp lemon juice and milk and add the remaining lemon juice as needed.
+- When the cake is cooled, combine all the icing ingredients.

 - The icing should be thick and not runny.
 Pour icing over cake and let dry before serving.